Discover the high Andes and the Rainbow Mountain

 Surineqocha - Rainbow Mountain - Red Valley - Cusco

 This is the most important day.
 We will wake up early, have a delicious breakfast at 4:00 am, then hike for 2 hours to reach the famous Seven Colors Mountain.
 Along the way, we will see several lakes where we have a chance to see different types of birds and alpacas in their natural habitat.
 Finally, we arrive at Rainbow Mountain before the crowds arrive.
 You will be amazed by the stunning views and natural colors.
 Your guide will explain to you how each color is formed.
-You will take your time to explore and capture the best angles while the sun rise the mountain.
+You will take your time to explore and capture the best angles while the sun rises over the mountain.

 Then, we continue our hike to the Red Valley, a place that seems unreal.
-You will see the Red Colors Mountains with incredible landscapes, and you will hike through the valley and enjoy all the stunning views.
+You will see the Red Colored Mountains with incredible landscapes, and you will hike through the valley and enjoy all the stunning views.

 Then we will hike down to the bus station, where we will board our bus and drive to our lunch spot.
 After enough rest, we drive back to Cusco.
 We will drop you off at your hotel.